RoadieHQ/marketing-site/content/plugins/notes/aws-lambda.md

 ## Authentication

-In order to perform requests to AWS lambda plugin first asks backend for temporary credentials via /api/aws/credentials.
+In order to perform requests to AWS lambda plugin you must install [**@roadiehq/backstage-plugin-aws-auth**](https://github.com/RoadieHQ/backstage-plugin-aws-auth) backend plugin.

-(it uses [**@roadiehq/backstage-plugin-aws-auth**](https://github.com/RoadieHQ/backstage-plugin-aws-auth) backend plugin) Regardless of what auth method you use - you can also decide what functions to show in the table (what functions particular service uses) by annotating backstage.yaml with name of the functions separated by comma, like:
+Then ask backend for temporary credentials via /api/aws/credentials.

+You can select what functions will be shown in the table using your yaml config file:

 ```yaml
 metadata: